amine-sakka/matrixfact/README.md

 A step by step guide to install the prerequisite & libraries

-Installing python3 & pip

-if you have python & pip installed you can skip this part else :
-First,

 we are gonna Check if you have pip  type